superhero1/ffritz/README-APP.md

 volmgt` to configure).

 When executed, ffvolume will handle
-- So far unknown volumes by mounting them as described.
+- So far unknown volumes by
+       - mounting them as described.
+       - (Re)starting services known to use them (optional)
 - Removed volumes by
-       - Stopping services known to use them (if enabled)
+       - Stopping services known to use them (optional)
        - Attempting to remove the redir mount
 - Changed volume paths by
-       - Stopping running services known to use them (if enabled)
+       - Stopping running services known to use them (optional)
        - Attempting to rebind the volume directory to the new path
        - Restarting all stopped services

-Services bound to a specific volume can be specified within the file ".ffsvc" in the the volume directory.
-Just add a newline separated list of service # names as known by ffservice.
+Services bound to a specific volume can be listed in the file ".ffsvc" in the the volume directory.
+Just add a newline separated list of service names as known by ffservice.
 The order is important!
 Services are started in the order given in the file, and stopped in the reverse order.

-For the remount operation, only services known to be running (ffservice running returning 0) will be affected.
+The handling of those services depends on the parameter given to the ffvolume
+script:
+  - If -f is given, _running_ services will be restarted when a volume is being remounted (e.g. for the case of a surprise extraction/re-insertion).
+    Running services will be stopped if the device is removed.
+  - If -F is given, services listed in .ffsvc are started/stopped unconditionally when the storage is mounted, re-mounted or unmounted.

 Options:
 - -v verbose
 - -s Show mount status
-- -f Restart services for remount
+- -f Restart running services for remount
+- -F Restart services for mount/remount
 - -n Don't execute mount operations, just print commands
 - -X Used internally to not call flock.
 By default the script makes itself "reentrant" by calling itself with flock (lock file is /var/lock/ffvolume.lck) and -X set.

+Example to configure a buildroot environment stored on an external USB drive.
+This assumes that the drive is mounted to the default location, e.g.
+/var/media/ftp/TOSHIBA-ExternalUSB3-0-01:

+1. Create storage directory on USB drive

+        mkdir -p /var/media/ftp/TOSHIBA-ExternalUSB3-0-01/ffstorage/buildroot

+2. Run ffvolume for the first time

+        ffvolume -v

+    This will make the "buildroot" directory available as "/tmp/storage/buildroot"

+2. Configure buildroot in "copy mode" and set the BR_USER_COPY option:

+        ffservice config buildroot

+        BR_USER_COPY=/tmp/storage/buildroot/br_copy

+3. Start the buildroot service to populate br_copy and activate it:

+        ffservice start buildroot

+4. Set the services to be started(stopped) when the volume is mounted (unmounted):

+        echo buildroot > /tmp/storage/buildroot/.ffsvc

+5. Configure the volmgt service and set FFVOLUME_ARGS:

+        ffservice config volmgt

+        FFVOLUME_ARGS="-F"

+6. Enable the volmgt service so that ffvolme runs in background.

+        ffservice enable volmgt
+        ffservice start volmgt

+Other services depending on buildroot (like pihole) can be put into .ffsvc after buildroot so that they will be started/stopped automatically as well:

+        echo pihole >> /tmp/storage/buildroot/.ffsvc

 Building the application image
 ==============================